msarwo/coffeegroupbuy/API.md

 **Check:**
 1. Backend server is running
-2. Serveonyx credentials in `.env` are correct
+2. Onyx Coffee Lab credentials in `.env` are correct
 3. Internet connection is active
-4. Serveonyx website is accessible
+4. Onyx Coffee Lab website is accessible

 **Debug:**
 ```bash